saibhanush/saibhanush/README.md

 🚀
-2024 BTech Grad CS(AI&ML)| Ex-Amazon Transportation Specialist | Scalar Learner (Java & Full-Stack Dev ’24-’26)
+2024 BTech Grad CS(AI&ML)| Ex-Amazon Transportation Specialist | Scaler Learner (Java & Full-Stack Dev ’24-’26)

 Hey there!
 I’m a tech enthusiast transitioning from logistics tech at Amazon to full-stack development.
 Currently upskilling at Scalar with a focus on: